The Latest WUN Headlines + A Look at What's Up on Thursday

 Newport County Government

-Middletown: Middletown School Committee at 4 pm, Middletown Outreach Committee at 5 pm, Middletown Comprehensive Community Plan Update Committee at 6 pm

-Newport: Newport School Committee at 9 am, Newport Housing Authority at 3 pm, Newport Waterfront Commission at 6:30 pm
+Newport: Newport Public Library at 4 pm, Newport School Committee at 5:30 pm, Newport Energy and Environment Commission at 6:30 pm

-Tiverton: Tiverton Economic Development Commission at 6 pm, Tiverton Personnel Board at 6 pm
+Portsmouth: Portsmouth Board of Canvassers at 3 pm, Portsmouth Conservation Commission at 6 pm, Portsmouth Zoning Board of Review at 6:30 pm, Portsmouth Prudence Island Planning Commission at 7 pm, Portsmouth Planning Board at 7 pm

 Happening This Week